 - How accessible the property is

-Of course, if you’re selling land for a specific concern, such as recreational use or agricultural, there are many other concerns or wants your buyers are going to have.
+Of course, if you’re selling land for a specific concern, such as recreational use or agriculture, there are many other concerns or wants your buyers are going to have.

 DIFFERENCE #2: THE SALES TECHNIQUE

 While there are some similarities in technique when you’re selling to home buyers or land buyers, you’ll need to take a slightly different approach when you’re selling land versus a home.
 The one technique for how to sell a piece of land that is the same for home sales is using imagery to help buyers get a feel for the property and to help them get a sense of what they can do with it.
 For example, when you’re selling a home, you want to include plenty of photos with the listing and hold open houses so people can get a feel for the house.
 You want to clear out clutter and stage your home so buyers can visualize themselves living there, without being distracted by photos of your kids.
 With land buyers, it also helps to have lots of images, such as photos of the various features of the land and maps of the property.
 Looking at the land and viewing maps of it can help your buyers visualize how they’ll use it, and how the land will help them reach their goals.